Butternut Squash & Broccoli Curry

 Recipe and photo by Maren Ellingboe

-Spiced with flavorful red curry paste, warming turmeric and fish sauce, this comforting vegetarian curry is delicious on cold winter nights.
-Butternut squash and broccoli make nice texture contrasts, but you could substitute with any of your favorite vegetables, or add chicken, shrimp or tofu.
-Just watch the cooking time—vegetables like snow peas and zucchini will cook in less than 10 minutes, while firmer vegetables like cubes sweet potato or eggplant will take longer.
+Spiced with flavorful red curry paste, warming turmeric, and fish sauce, this comforting curry is delicious on a cold autumn night.
+Butternut squash and broccoli are perfect texture contrasts, but you can substitute them with any of your favorite vegetables, or add a protein like chicken, shrimp or tofu.
+Just watch the cooking time—vegetables like snow peas and zucchini will cook in less than 10 minutes, while firmer vegetables like cubed sweet potato or eggplant will take longer.

 2 Tbsp avocado or olive oil*